Top 8 Digital Wallet Apps in 2024: Features,...

 Integration: CSPM insights into configuration issues can be integrated into CNAPP for a comprehensive view of security across both infrastructure and applications.

 Cloud Workload Protection Platforms (CWPP) safeguard various cloud computing environments, including servers (like Linux and Windows), containers (such as Kubernetes), and serverless functions (like AWS Lambda).
-CWPPs focus on managing vulnerabilities, ensuring compliance, and providing real-time security for these resources.
+CWPPs focus on managing vulnerabilities, ensuring compliance, and providing real-time security for these resources, making them crucial in a CWPP vs CSPM comparison.

 In contrast, Cloud Security Posture Management (CSPM) tools specialize in detecting and correcting misconfigurations within cloud infrastructure.